-The Union Street SPS service area is limited to the properties west of Tower Street and north of Wellington Street (except Albert Street).
+The Union Street SPS current service area is limited to the properties west of Tower Street and north of Wellington Street (except Albert Street).
 The Union Street SPS pumps wastewater through a forcemain that discharges to a maintenance hole at the intersection of Union Street and Anthol Street.
 From there, the wastewater flows by gravity to the Fergus WWTP.

-There are no known constraints in the existing sanitary system to convey and treat the existing wastewater flows.
+There are no known constraints in the existing sanitary system to convey and treat the existing wastewater flows and allocation for any future developments has yet to be granted by the Township.